Almost Monday

 Almost Monday (stylized in all lowercase) is an American indie pop band based in San Diego, California.
-Their debut extended play, Don't Say You're Ordinary, was released on October 9, 2020, and followed by a second, Til the End of Time, on July 9, 2021.
-Their debut studio album, Dive, was released on September 25, 2024.

 History

-Dawson Daugherty, Cole Clisby, and Luke Fabry met while in high school in San Diego's North County area.
+Dawson Daugherty, Luke Fabry, and Cole Clisby met while in high school in San Diego's North County area.
 Fabry and Daugherty grew up together and were longtime friends, and Daugherty met Clisby through surfing.
-Daughterty and Fabry attended Point Loma Nazarene University, and Clisby went to the University of California, San Diego.
+Daugherty and Fabry attended Point Loma Nazarene University, and Clisby went to the University of California, San Diego.

-The band was officially founded in 2015 after Daughterty's appearance on The Voice, with the band's first Instagram post being on November 23, 2015.
-Their first lineup was made up of Daughterty on vocals, bass, and occasional guitar, Fabry on lead guitar and bass, Clisby on rhythm guitar on bass, and an unknown drummer.
+The band was officially founded in 2015 after Daugherty's appearance on The Voice, with the band's first Instagram post being on November 23, 2015.
+Their first lineup was made up of Daugherty on vocals, bass, and occasional guitar, Fabry on lead guitar and bass, Clisby on rhythm guitar on bass, and an unknown drummer.
 They initially wanted to call their band The Mondays, but the name was taken; they decided on Almost Monday as an alternative.
 Their first consistent drummer was Michael Leto, who joined in late 2016, with two unknown drummers playing prior.
 With this lineup in place, the band would release their first single, "Take Me Higher", in 2017, which received modest local radio play.
 The band also planned to release an EP, which was recorded at Switchfoot's studio.
-A few months after it's release, Leto would be replaced by Daniel Griffo on drums.
+A few months after its release, Leto would be replaced by Daniel Griffo on drums.

 In early 2019, Griffo left the group, rendering the band a trio.
 This new version of the band released their first single, "Broken People", on April 22, 2019.
 It reached number 27 on the Billboard Alternative Airplay charts.
-Soon after, the members changed around their instruments: Daughterty stayed on vocals but would swap bass for occasional rhythm guitar; Fibry switched from lead guitar to bass; and Clisby took over lead guitar duties.
+Soon after, the members changed around their instruments: Daugherty stayed on vocals but would swap bass for occasional rhythm guitar; Fibry switched from lead guitar to bass; and Clisby took over lead guitar duties.
 Around this time drummer Rafa Vidal joined the group as a touring member.
 They released two more singles in the first half of 2020; "Parking Lot View" on January 23, and "Come On Come On" on May 29.
 Their debut EP, Don't Say You're Ordinary, was recorded in San Diego, Los Angeles, and Brooklyn, and released on Hollywood Records on October 9, 2020.
 The EP was produced by Mark Needham and Simon Oscroft, and mixed by Mark Needham.